 I took a short movie clip of the harvester machines in action as shown in the following YouTube website:

 The belt that can float on water surface is used to corral the floating cranberries into tight cranberry raft.

 More photos and stories on cranberry harvesting are available on May Lee's web page at:

 There are several cranberry farms in the Pine Barrens in New Jersey.
 There may be another opportunity to

-see cranberry harvest on the following weekend of October 16-17, 2010 during The 27th Annual Cranberry
+see cranberry harvest on the weekend of in Mid-October during The Annual Cranberry Festival in Chatsworth,

 After we finished watching cranberry harvest, we drove south about 10 miles to Wells Mills County Park in